hswlab/kati/README.md

 # Ideas for upcoming milestones
 - [ ] Better voice input by using AI STT models (Maybe Whisper or a restricted free to use API.
 I will also keep System.Speech as a fallback solution)
-- [ ] Feature to convert text To audiofile (suno-ai/bark => PABannier/bark.cpp is a nice candidate.
+- [ ] Feature to convert text to audiofile (suno-ai/bark => PABannier/bark.cpp is a nice candidate.
 TikTok voice is also nice to use)
 - [ ] Test OpenNlp for better recognition of sentence endings.
 - [ ] Categorize and fovorize selected conversations in the history.
 - [ ] Export/Import function for chat history